BOOKS, REVIEWS, ETC.

 - Language: English

-I received a complimentary copy of THE WAYWARD TRAVELER from the author, Robert Louis DeMayo for my view of the book.
+I was given a complimentary copy of DRUMBEATS from the author Julia Ibbotson for my view of the book.
 No other compensation took place.